Table of Contents

 Location of the pancreas

-Apart from the tail, pancreas is a retroperitoneal organ which lies behind the peritoneal cavity, and is located deeply within the upper abdomen in the epigastrium and left hypochodrium regions.
-Some of it relations include the stomach superiorly and anteriorly, the colon and spleen laterally on the right and left respectively.
-The head of the pancreas is located on the right side of the abdomen and is connected to the duodenum through a small tube called the pancreatic duct.
+Apart from the tail, the pancreas is a retroperitoneal organ that lies behind the peritoneal cavity and is located deeply within the upper abdomen in the epigastrial and left hypochondrial regions.
+Some of its relations include the stomach superiorly and anteriorly and the colon and spleen laterally on the right and left, respectively.
+The head of the pancreas is located on the right side of the abdomen and is connected to the duodenum through a small tube called the ‘pancreatic duct.’

-- Caput pancreatis (head of the pancreas): Lies in the concave aspect of the duodenum (duodenal C) and has a hook-shaped process (uncinate process), which surrounds the superior mesenteric artery and vein.
+- The caput pancreatis (head of the pancreas) lies in the concave aspect of the duodenum (duodenal C) and has a hook-shaped process (uncinate process) that surrounds the superior mesenteric artery and vein.

-- Corpus pancreatis (body of the pancreas): Represents the main part of the pancreas and is contained within the posterior, retroperitoneal abdominal wall.
+- The corpus pancreatis (body of the pancreas) represents the main part of the pancreas and is contained within the posterior, retroperitoneal abdominal wall.
 The anterior part is covered with peritoneum and forms the posterior wall of the omental bursa.

-- Cauda pancreatis (tail of the pancreas): Stretches to the spleen and cannot be clearly differentiated from the body.
+- The cauda pancreatis (tail of the pancreas) stretches to the spleen and cannot be differentiated from the body of the pancreas.

-The microscopic anatomy involves 99% exocrine and 1% endocrine tissue by weight that is organized into acini that surround multiple ducts.
-The ducts eventually drain into the excretory duct which is the main pancreatic duct (or Wirsung’s duct).
+The microscopic anatomy of the pancreas involves 99% exocrine and 1% endocrine tissue by weight that is organized into acini that surround multiple ducts.
+The ducts eventually drain into the excretory duct, which is the main pancreatic duct (or Wirsung’s duct).
 It runs across the whole gland and leads to the major duodenal papilla along with the common bile duct.

-Due to the development of the pancreas out of two separate anlages (ventral and dorsal anlage), another accessory pancreatic duct (or Santorini’s duct) commonly exists, which leads to the minor duodenal papilla.
-The pancreatic duct runs along the length of the pancreas uniting with the common bile duct, forming what is called the hepatopancreatic ampulla of Vater.
+Because the pancreas develops out of two separate anlages (ventral and dorsal), another accessory pancreatic duct (or Santorini’s duct) commonly exists, which leads to the minor duodenal papilla.
+The pancreatic duct runs along the length of the pancreas, uniting with the common bile duct and forming what is called the hepatopancreatic ampulla of Vater.
 This structure opens into the duodenum.

 Vascular supply of the pancreas

-The coeliac trunk and the superior mesenteric artery ensure the arterial blood supply of the pancreas.
-The arteries reach the organ from both the cranial and the caudal side of the pancreas and form anastomoses in the area of the pancreatic head.
+The celiac trunk and the superior mesenteric artery ensure arterial blood supply to the pancreas.
+The arteries reach the organ from both the cranial and the caudal sides of the pancreas and form anastomoses in the area of the pancreatic head.
 This construction is referred to as the pancreatic arcade.
-It includes:
+It includes the following:

-- Posterior and anterior superior pancreaticoduodenal artery (from the gastroduodenal artery, which originates from the coeliac trunk)
+- The posterior and anterior superior pancreaticoduodenal artery (from the gastroduodenal artery, which originates from the celiac trunk)

-- Inferior pancreaticoduodenal artery (out of the superior mesenteric artery)
+- The inferior pancreaticoduodenal artery (out of the superior mesenteric artery)

-Additionally, the splenic artery in the area of the body and the tail of the pancreas gives rise to pancreatic rami, the dorsal pancreatic artery, and the greater pancreatic artery, which forms an anastomosis with the inferior pancreatic artery at the lower margin of the pancreas.
+In addition, the splenic artery in the area of the body and the tail of the pancreas gives rise to pancreatic rami, the dorsal pancreatic artery, and the greater pancreatic artery, which form an anastomosis with the inferior pancreatic artery at the lower margin of the pancreas.

 The pancreas drains into the splenic vein and the superior mesenteric vein, which eventually form the portal vein.
-Due to the close relationship between the pancreatic head and these vessels, cancer of the pancreatic head may cause constriction of the portal vein resulting in portal hypertension and stasis with ascites.
+Because of the close relationship between the pancreatic head and these vessels, cancer of the pancreatic head may cause constriction of the portal vein, resulting in portal hypertension and stasis with ascites.

 Relationships of the pancreas with surrounding organs

 The pancreas is located in the posterior abdominal wall in a retroperitoneal manner.
-Thus, it has close topographic relations with a lot of structures:
+Thus, it has close topographic relations with many structures.